pdfmake/docs/content/fonts/custom-fonts-client-side/vfs/_index.md

 Each font-family defines 4 properties: normal, bold, italics and bolditalics referring to appropriate files (the ones you embedded from `examples/fonts/`).
 You should define all 4 components (even if they all point to the same font file).

-By default pdfMake uses the following font structure:
+By default pdfmake uses the following font structure:

 ```javascript
 pdfMake.fonts = {